Other projects

 The constraint of three separate plays inside one visual actually made the design stronger.
 Rather than trying to represent "mental health" in the abstract, I had to translate three specific, concrete human situations into three specific scenes.

-Working with hand-drawn illustration and lettering rather than a polished digital aesthetic was also a deliberate choice I'd make again.
+Working with hand-drawn illustration and lettering rather than a polished digital aesthetic was a deliberate choice I'd make again.
 The rawness serves the content.
 Not every design problem wants to look perfect.

 Credits